 This is a detailed analysis of a semen sample obtained by masturbation after a period of abstinence of between 3 and 5 days.
 In this sperm examination, we analyze the sample, both with the naked eye and under the microscope.
 We study different parameters of seminal quality, which allows us to estimate the fertilization capacity of the spermatozoa.

-These are the most common aspects that are analysed:
+These are the most common aspects that are analyzed:

 - Volume of ejaculated semen